Jenkintown, PA Criminal Defense Lawyer

 - A lawyer will identify and explain your rights after you are detained by the police.

 - An attorney can work for the arrangement of a bail.

 - Your legal representative will explain and take all the necessary legal action.

 - Your attorney will give you information about what to expect if you face criminal charges.

-If you would like to set up an appointment with a criminal law attorney at Young, Marr and Associates, please contact us at (215) 701-6519.
+Our attorneys are dedicated to treating each case, each person with the respect and the expertise they deserve.
+If you would like to set up an appointment with a criminal law attorney at Young, Marr & Associates, please contact us at (215) 701-6519.